 Please find a list of our specialized conversion LUTs that are designed specifically for the camera Log profile to convert to a natural clean look here:

-- Clean Enhanced LUT for Sony SLOG2 and SLOG3
+- Natural Enhanced LUT for Sony S-Log2 and S-Log3

-- Clean Enhanced LUT for Blackmagic Cameras BMDFilm
+- Natural Enhanced LUT for Blackmagic Cameras BMDFilm

 4. Color grading projects with a tight deadline

 Whether it is lifestyle, personal or for a client, some projects can take some time to edit.
 Some projects have a super quick deadline, sometimes editing over night!
 This is where LUTs come handy.
 Most professionals have had it where their client says they want to video asap, but they don't realize how long it takes to edit a video!
 It takes much longer than they think.
 But you still want to deliver a nice project, color grading can take quite a bit of time to go through all clips and make them look good and maybe you just don't have the time.
 Using LUTs have been a life saver in the past for us as Filmmakers.
 Making the footage look colorful without having to spend precious time coloring all the shots.
 Of course for some projects we want to color grade manually but this will take time and usually happens on projects where the client has given you time or you have deep passion in making something look as good as it can be.

 To please the client, get the project done on time and have beautiful cinematic colors then LUTs help with this process.
 Applying a LUT is super simple and only takes a few clicks.
 Also many Filmmakers sometimes have those projects that you just don't want to spend time on like internal private tutorial videos or boring event videos for corporations.
 It's best to just whack a cinematic LUT on and give it a finishing overall tone that works really nice.
 Happy client, happy filmmaker.
 More time, more money.